simples707data/simples/fproject/readme.md

 ## Defining Success

 One challenge will be to define what success is.
-If we are to make useful recommendations then we some success criteria.
+If we are to make useful recommendations then we need some success criteria.
 Here are some suggestions of what success is or isn’t:

 ### For individuals:
 - No of likes
 - No of replies
 - Expressions of gratitude
 - Contributor v.
-Problem poser score (net contributor score?)
+Problem-poser score (net contributor score?)

 ### For admins:
 - Repetition in or across channels (less repetition = good)